Kenya Safaris

 When is the best time to visit Kenya?

-The best excellent time for Kenya Safaris is between the months of June to October.
-During these periods of the year, weather is generally dry – it can be really hot in October and the tail end of September and most trails are open.
-This can be best time for wildebeest migration events and zebras crossing in the Masai Mara.
-June to October can be dry season and as it progresses water sources for animals tend to dry up and become fewer thus drawing animals in numbers to those that remain.
+This can be the best time for wildebeest migration events and zebras crossing in the Masai Mara.
+June to October can be the dry season and as it progresses, water sources for animals tend to dry up and become fewer, thus drawing animals in numbers to those that remain.

-Visiting from November to February also can be perfect time for migrating birds arrive.
-During this period there is less rains which rarely disrupt travel and the country is also transformed into a stunning shade of green.
-To most visitors tend to avoid March to May because heavy rains can end up disrupting your safaris and can transform safari trails into muddy bogs and slippery.
-Well, few travelers tend to show up in wet season though the prices for the lodge lowers and very affordable compared to dry season.
-So, we advise visitors who want to travel on budget to try out visiting the wet season.
+To most visitors tend to avoid March to May because heavy rains can end up disrupting your safaris and can transform safari trails into muddy and slippery bogs.
+Well, few travelers tend to show up in the wet season, though the prices for the lodge are lower and very affordable compared to the dry season.
+So, we advise visitors who want to travel on a budget to try out visiting in the wet season.

 Why visit Kenya, what are the major attractions?

-Remarkable wildlife is the major highlight because one should visit Kenya.
-While number of visitors come to be part of migration.
-In fact, Kenya is perfect all year around, with large number of world class national parks.
-Leave alone the Masai Mara, check out on Amboseli, Samburu, Lake Nakuru, Tsavo East and Tsavo West – where superb wildlife adventure is almost guaranteed.
-All these adds up to Kenya safari possibilities to its diversity.
+Remarkable wildlife is the major highlight of why one should visit Kenya.
+While a number of visitors come to be part of migration.
+In fact, Kenya is perfect all year round, with a large number of world-class national parks.

-Kenya is a great destination for Big five adventure, with healthy population of elephant, buffalo, lion, rhino and leopards, but the birdlife is also rewarding.
-When it comes experiencing culture, Kenya is an excellent land with unique culture of the Maasai, Samburu, Turkana and others.
-The sheer number of habitats make for wonderful beautiful scenery with endless horizons in the Masai Mara, tropical forests in Kakamega, beautiful parks of the north and peerless Kilimanjaro views from Amboseli.
+When it comes to experiencing culture, Kenya is an excellent land with the unique culture of the Maasai, Samburu, Turkana and others.
+The sheer number of habitats makes for wonderful, beautiful scenery with endless horizons in the Masai Mara, tropical forests in Kakamega, beautiful parks of the north and peerless Kilimanjaro views from Amboseli.

 What does a Kenyan Safari cost?

-This also determines accommodation cost for many travelers, depending on how you wish to travel between the various parks- air transfers, usually via Nairobi, can be expensive but dramatically reduce the amount of time spend on the road.
-Thereby maximizing the amount of time, you will get to spend in the national parks themselves.
-Take note, most Kenya safaris packages includes; transport, accommodation, all meals and activities including game drive viewings.
+This also determines accommodation cost for many travelers, depending on how you wish to travel between the various parks—air transfers, usually via Nairobi, can be expensive but dramatically reduce the amount of time spent on the road.

 How is the wildlife viewing?

-Fact, wildlife viewing simply means an activity that involves viewing of wildlife or watching of animals.
-This activity varies from park to park and one of the best recommended parks you can visit on Kenya safaris – Amboseli, Masai Mara, Samburu and Lake Nakuru – have an incredible wildlife watching opportunities.
-The dense wildlife populations in all of these parks make them good throughout the safari destinations that enable you to see as various animal species ‘’and different species’’ as you can in a short period of time.
+Fact, wildlife viewing simply means an activity that involves viewing wildlife or watching animals.
+This activity varies from park to park and some of the best recommended parks you can visit on Kenya safaris—Amboseli, Masai Mara, Samburu and Lake Nakuru—have incredible wildlife-watching opportunities.

 How safe is Kenya for tourists?

-Other danger you may face is you traveling on the country’s roads, of which accident rate is extremely high.
+Another danger you may face is you traveling on the country’s roads, of which the accident rate is extremely high.
 You can try to minimize the danger by spending as little time as you can in Nairobi and other cities.
-Kenya’s charm unique places in its major urban centers – advise you not travel at night to the parks.
-The danger from wild animals is minimal; because Kenya safari trips and operators have perfect safety records and you should be well conversant on safari, if you follow the safety instructions given by the guides.
+Kenya’s charm is its unique places in its major urban centers—we advise you not to travel at night to the parks.

 How do I select a reliable tour operator for a Kenyan safari?